-- EMU will be employing enhanced cleaning and sanitizing regimens to clean and disinfect classrooms, bathrooms, hallways, and office spaces.
-ECA classrooms will have EPA-recommended disinfectant spray, wipes/paper towels, and hand sanitizer so that teachers and students can perform additional sanitizing procedures. - Students are encouraged to bring pocket-sized sanitizing wipes for to wipe down high-touch surfaces that they may encounter, such as in the restroom, public computers, etc. - EMU is working to ensure that ventilation systems in all buildings are properly functioning in order to circulate air.
-Because King Hall is a very tight space with aging ventilation, meetings in King Hall may be limited.
+- Students are encouraged to bring pocket-sized sanitizing wipes to wipe down high-touch surfaces that they may encounter, such as in the restroom, public computers, etc. - EMU is working to ensure that ventilation systems in all buildings are properly functioning in order to circulate air.